mother-of-all-self-hosting/ansible-role-ddclient/docs/configuring-ddclient.md

 ## Usage

-After running the command for installation, ddclient becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, ddclient becomes available.
+Your DNS entry will be automatically updated per seconds specified to `ddclient_daemon_interval` (300 seconds by default).

-To get started, open the URL with a web browser, and register the account. **Note that the first registered user becomes an administrator automatically.**

-See [this section](https://ddclient.com/installation#getting-started) on the documentation for details about its usage to set up backup jobs.

 ## Troubleshooting

-The FAQ page is available at <https://ddclient.com/faq>.
+The FAQ page is available at <https://ddclient.net/FAQ.html>.

 ### Check the service's logs

 You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu ddclient` (or how you/your playbook named the service, e.g. `mash-ddclient`).

+Due to an [upstream issue](https://github.com/linuxserver/docker-ddclient/issues/54#issuecomment-1153143132) the logging output is not always complete.
+For advanced debugging purposes running the `ddclient` tool outside of the container is useful via the following: `ddclient -file ./ddclient.conf -daemon=0 -debug -verbose -noquiet`.